pthpth/pthpth.github.io/_posts/2024-01-04-reinforcement-learning---3-.md

 toc: false
 ---

-# How to solve the MDP?
-In the last post we discussed about Value,policy and Q functions and find their optimal forms.
-But we never discussed how to find them for a MDP.
-We will go over some of the methods now.

 ## Dynamic Programming
 These are the classical algorithms used to calculate the value and policy functions.
 These are rarely used in real life problems are they require a perfect model of the MDP, which happens rarely.
 But these are important theoretically and beome basis for many of the practical algorithms.